 At UNANIMOUS, we want all of our partners to see how marketing can be your greatest strategy.
 We take an intentional approach to marketing that delivers results, which includes a strategic mindset and process from the start of every project.
 In this post, we’ll outline a few of the steps we use to help our partners build a winning marketing strategy:

 Research, both internal and external, are a crucial aspect of incorporating strategy into your marketing.
 Before any branding, re-branding, marketing strategy, advertising campaign, or website design project, research should be conducted first.
 Establish clear objectives based on what you want to accomplish at the end, such as where and how your audience obtains information, their existing perceptions of you, and what their needs, goals, and motivators are.
 This information helps you be intentional with your messaging, what channels you use, and how you engage with your audience.
 Research can come in the form of surveys, focus groups, interviews, competitive research, and internal analysis.
 The appropriate mix of the internal and external investigation will help you gather meaningful insights to develop marketing tactics that make sense for your organization and push you in the direction you want to go.

 KNOW & DIFFERENTIATE YOURSELF

-A crucial part of strategy is knowing your business and what makes you different.
+A crucial part of the strategy is knowing your business and what makes you different.
 What are your competitive advantages that no one else has?
 Are they sustainable?
 How easy are they to imitate?
-What are you going to do when your competitor copies your latest and greatest moves?
+What will you do when your competitor copies your latest and greatest moves?
 Strategy is a wild game of planning, anticipating, and continually adapting.
-Once you know what makes you unique from others in your industry, it’s time figure out how to communicate it in a way that resonates and draws people in.
+Once you know what makes you unique from others in your industry, it’s time to figure out how to communicate it in a way that resonates and draws people in.
 (Hint: keep reading to find out how!)